OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 The Docker task needs a Docker Registry service connection.
 Select **New** and fill in the form details.

-- Docker Registry: The login server from your ACR in URL format = `https://<Login server>`, example `https://octopusdeploy.azurecr.io`
+- Docker Registry: The login server from your ACR in URL format = `https://<Login server>`, example `https://octopusdeploy.azurecr.io`.
 - Docker ID: User ID for logging into your ACR.
-I chose to use an app registration, so the value of the ID is the application (client) ID of the app registration
+I chose to use an app registration, so the value of the ID is the application (client) ID of the app registration.
 - Docker Password: Password for the User ID.
-If you're using an app registration, this is the secret for the app registration
+If you're using an app registration, this is the secret for the app registration.
-- The rest of the fields can be default
+- The rest of the fields can use the defaults.

 ![New Azure DevOps Service Connection](azure-devops-service-connection.png)